HackerDom/ructf-2022/writeups/prosopagnosia/writeup.md

 ```
 1) get list of demos names
 2) find some base64 that represents that names but not equals to first used base64
-3) give the key that is equal to the key of the victim
+3) take key that is equal to the key of the victim
 4) GET /api/demo
 ```